 At Yield Investing, we pride ourselves on offering some of the most ethical investment opportunities in the UK, such as high-yielding buy-to-let housing developments with social housing contracts.
 However, before you invest, let’s help you understand how ROI works in the first place and how to calculate if a specific property is a good investment using this metric.

-If you’re considering investing in real estate, you may come across the term Return on Investment or ROI.
-This metric measures the potential profitability of property investment.
+If you’re considering investing in real estate, you may have heard the term “Return on Investment” or ROI.
+This measures the potential profitability of property investment.

 To calculate a property’s ROI, you need to know the following: